irene0204/CpG-methylation-Project-/README.md

 ## Prerequites
 The following input files are needed:
 * CSV files with summary level data from the ROSMAP study.
-For each trait, the file includes CpG ID, F statistics and p-values (null hypothesis: AD samples have the same methylation leve as control samples) for *CpG sites whose methylation level was measured using Illumina 450K array (i.e. 450K sites)*.
+For each trait, the file includes CpG ID, F statistics and p-values (null hypothesis: AD samples have the same methylation leve as control samples) for *CpG sites whose methylation level was measured using Illumina 450K array (i.e. 450K sites)*. `ROSMAP.csv`
 * a TXT file with the whole human genome spread across 200 base-pair intervals `wins.txt`
 * BED files with window IDs of *all CpG sites across the whole human genome (i.e. WGBS sites)* and values of the 1806 features used in our previously published work on DIVAN.  `1806.bed`
 * TSV.GZ files with genomic locations of WGBS sites and CADD scores `CADD.tsv.gz`